MICHIGAN STATE FAIR

 Are there any discounts?

-You can also purchase an ultimate wristband at your Metro Detroit Kroger store for $22 beginning August 4th.
+You can purchase the Ultimate Admission at your Metro Detroit Kroger store for $34 beginning August 4th.
 Kroger sales will be available through the end of the fair, but the special price is only available in-store, not at the box office or online.

-Senior citizens (ages 62+) and military members with ID are admitted a FREE General Admission into the State Fair on Thursday, August 29th.
+Senior citizens (ages 62+) are admitted a FREE Fair Admission into the State Fair on Thursday, compliments of Blue Care Network.

 How much is it to park at the State Fair?
 Where can I park?
 Can I ride my bicycle?